hhmy27/DesignPattern-GO/CreationalPattern/Factory/note.md

       problem.
 - When you want to support a new product
     - For example, when you have `table` and `seat` and you want to add support for a new product like a `sofa`.

+# How to Use Factory

+1. Define a `Product` interface.
+2. Define a `Creator` interface that creates a `Product` using the `createProduct()` method.
+2. Implement Product for all product in your project.
+3. Write concrete creator for your product.
+4. Assign a concrete creator to the Creator interface based on the context, and utilize the Creator.createProduct() method to obtain a product.

 # Pros and Cons